 Joshua Lechuga (firstname.lastname@example.org) was born in San Bernardino, California and has been an advocate for working class people his entire teenage life.
 For the majority of his high school career, he has spent countless hours volunteering on political campaigns and getting involved in his community to create real change.
 As someone who understands the struggles of working people, it is evident that wherever he goes, he will never forget where he came from and the people who helped build him.
 As the son of immigrants, Joshua has always been an advocate for civil rights regardless of where you come from, sexual orientation, religion, and gender.
 From the experiences of his family, he has developed his view on the world which has led to his various stances on progressive issues.
 As a leader in his community, he has fought for everyone and during his term as Chair of the California High School Democrats, he will fight for you too. ¡Sí Se Puede!

-Arjav Rawal (firstname.lastname@example.org) is the Chief of Staff for the California High School Democrats.
+Arjav Rawal (email@example.com) is the Vice Chair for the California High School Democrats.
 Prior to joining the CAHSD e-board, he interned for the office of Assemblymember Rebecca Bauer-Kahan and on Congressman Eric Swalwell’s campaign.
 Arjav also served as the president of the Tri-Valley Youth Expo, where he worked to rebuild a dormant group into a locally acclaimed nonprofit, with roughly $20,000 raised from a variety of sponsors under his leadership.
 In his spare time, Arjav enjoys hiking, reading, and playing the guitar.

 Northern Regional Director: Nate Viotti